canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **type:** boolean
 * **default:** ``false``

 Whether to install the OpenSSH server in the target system.
+Note that Desktop install ISOs do not include openssh-server on the ISO, so installs of Desktop require Ubuntu archive access for install-server to be successful.

 authorized-keys
 ^^^^^^^^^^^^^^^